Cambridge-ICCS/cambridge-iccs.github.io/index.md

 the growing demand for software engineers with backgrounds in science, complex data and mathematics who can build dynamic, scalable, open software to facilitate accelerated scientific discovery across fields.
+We work closely with the teams comprising the
+  <a href="https://www.schmidtfutures.com/our-work/virtual-earth-system-research-institute-vesri/">Virtual Earth Systems Research Institute (VESRI)</a>.
 </p>